Contact Us Now For a Free Consultation

 All Wheaton criminal cases are heard at the DuPage County Courthouse, which is located at 505 North County Farm Road, Wheaton, Illinois 60187.
 DuPage County is part of the 18th Judicial Circuit.
 All Wheaton felony cases are heard on the 4th floor of the building.
 The DuPage County State's Attorney's Office and the DuPage County Clerk of the Circuit Court are all located in the same building.

-All Wheaton misdemeanor cases, such as Wheaton DUI cases, Wheaton Retail Theft cases, Wheaton Drug cases, Wheaton Theft cases, and Wheaton Battery cases, are heard on the 4th floor of the DuPage County Courthouse.
+All Wheaton misdemeanor cases, such as Wheaton DUI cases, Wheaton Retail Theft cases, Wheaton Shoplifting cases, Wheaton Drug cases, Wheaton Theft cases, and Wheaton Battery cases, are heard on the 4th floor of the DuPage County Courthouse.

-Experienced, Award-Winning Criminal Defense Lawyer for Wheaton Criminal Cases
+Experienced, Award-Winning Criminal Defense Attorney for Wheaton Criminal Cases

-Wheaton criminal defense lawyer, James Dimeas, has spent the past 25 years representing Wheaton residents who are facing criminal charges.
-Wheaton criminal defense lawyer, James Dimeas, concentrates his legal practice in the area of criminal law.
-His 25-years of experience handling criminal cases only gives him a keen understanding of the serious implications involved with facing criminal charges.
+Wheaton criminal defense lawyer, James Dimeas, has spent the past 27 years representing Wheaton residents who are facing criminal charges.
+Wheaton criminal defense attorney, James Dimeas, concentrates his legal practice in the area of criminal law.
+James Dimeas's over-27 years of experience handling criminal cases only, gives him a keen understanding of the serious implications involved with facing criminal charges.
 In today's competitive job environment, it is absolutely critical that when you apply for a job, your prospective employer never sees a criminal case in a background search.
 Whether a criminal case shows up on a background search can often be the difference between getting a job and not getting a job.

-The 25-years of experience in only handling criminal cases gives Wheaton criminal defense lawyer, James Dimeas, a unique understanding of how the criminal justice system operates in DuPage County.
+The over-27 years of experience in only handling criminal cases gives Wheaton criminal defense attorney, James Dimeas, a unique understanding of how the criminal justice system operates in DuPage County.
 While all state laws are the same, the way the laws are applied and the way things get done, changes from County to County and Courthouse to Courthouse.
 Unless a criminal defense attorney is experienced in handling criminal cases in a particular County, that criminal defense attorney will not be as effective as they should be in representing a client in that particular County.
-Wheaton criminal defense lawyer, James Dimeas, has handled thousands of cases in DuPage County.
-He knows his way around the Courthouse and is well-known by the lawyers and the judges in DuPage County.
+Wheaton criminal defense lawyer, James Dimeas, has handled thousands of criminal cases in DuPage County.
+James Dimeas knows his way around the DuPage County Courthouse and is well-known by the lawyers and the judges in DuPage County.

 Enlist an Experienced and Highly Rated Criminal Lawyer for Wheaton Criminal Cases

-Wheaton criminal defense lawyer, James Dimeas, has an office conveniently located within a short driving distance of Wheaton and the DuPage County Courthouse.
+Wheaton criminal defense attorney, James Dimeas's office is conveniently located within a short driving distance of Wheaton and the DuPage County Courthouse.
 James Dimeas resides nearby and is active in the community.
-He is well-known and respected in the area and is regularly at the DuPage County Courthouse.
+James Dimeas is well-known and respected in the area and is regularly at the DuPage County Courthouse.